sg-crest A Singapore Government Agency Website

 3. Present the original will for verification

-The Family Justice Court's Probate Registry.
+The Family Justice Courts' Probate Counter.

 You may consider conducting a search of the court's record of probate cases and caveats filed in relation to the deceased's estate.